tariusagi/private-eth-network/README.md

 ```
 In the above file, note these settings:
 - `chainId` was set to `7882`.
 Actually this can be any number of your choice, but it's better to avoid using well-known chain's ID.
 A list of well-known chain' IDs can be found [here](https://chainlist.org/).
-- `clique` consensus mechanism was set.
-Minimum difference (`period`) between blocks' timestamps is `15` seconds and `epoch` is set to `30000` blocks to mimic mainnet behavior (see [EIP-225](https://eips.ethereum.org/EIPS/eip-225)).
-These settings basically mean that a new block will be record every 15s, which looks like real-world mainnet.
-This is important because if transaction happens too quickly, the developers might not take into account the real user experience in real-world mainnet while designing the UI/UX for their apps.
-But if you just want the transactions to be done almost *immediately*, then set `period` to `0`.
-That setting force `geth` to mine a new block only when there's a new transaction.
-This behavior is similar to `hardhat` local network.
+- `clique` consensus mechanism was defined.
+- `period` is the minimum difference between blocks', and was set `0` to force `geth` to mine a new block only when there're new transactions.
+We don't need our network to mine unneccessary blocks.
 - `difficulty` was set to `1`, so this node can easily find new blocks without taking too long to compute.
 - `gasLimit` was set to `8000000`, that means this node will reject transaction that costs more than `8,000,000` gas.
 - `extradata` include the intial account's public address (in between a series of 32 and 65 zeroes, without `0x` prefix).